CalDymos/nuki-restbridge/README.md

 | **Set up a separate Guest LAN**        | Router / Access Point         | Create an isolated guest WiFi/LAN for visitors to prevent access to internal devices |
 | **Monitor network traffic**            | Firewall / Network Monitor    | Log or alert on unusual traffic from/to ESP32 IPs                                 |

-⚠️ **Note:** These steps are aimed at minimizing the risk when HTTP is the only available communication method.
-They do not replace proper encryption, but help to minimize the risk within a trusted LAN.